Hearing Instrument Specialist

 The following table lists how many hearing instrument specialist graduations there were for each degree level during the last year for which data was available.

-People with careers related to hearing instrument specialist were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to hearing instrument specialist and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Hearing Instrument Specialist Majors